What CodeAnt AI Does

 On the independent benchmark front, CodeAnt AI ranked third globally on the Martian Code Review Bench — the first genuinely independent evaluation of AI code review agents, built by researchers from DeepMind, Anthropic, and Meta.
 The benchmark analyzed over 200,000 real pull requests using developer behavior as the ground truth: if developers acted on a review comment, it counted as a true positive.
 CodeAnt AI achieved a 51.7% F1 score with 52.2% precision, meaning more than half the time it leaves a comment, a developer acts on it.
 In a category where most tools hover around 25% actionability, that is a significant edge.

 Pricing follows a modular structure with three product lines: AI Code Review at $10 per user per month, Code Quality Platform at $15 per month, and Code Security Platform at $15 per user per month.
-The bundled rate works out to roughly $24 per user per month for the complete platform, or $480 per month for a team of 20 engineers.
+The bundled rate works out to roughly public tiered pricing with Basic around $10/user/month, advanced security tiers, and enterprise pricing by contact for the complete platform, or $480 per month for a team of 20 engineers.
 A 14-day free trial is available with no credit card required, and enterprise plans with custom pricing include self-hosted deployment options for organizations with strict compliance requirements.

 Integration coverage is comprehensive.
 CodeAnt AI works across all four major Git platforms — GitHub, GitLab, Bitbucket, and Azure DevOps — which already puts it ahead of competitors that only support two or three.
 It integrates with VS Code for IDE-level feedback, and plugs into CI/CD pipelines for gated builds.
 The platform can block builds that fail quality gates and automatically generate audit reports, which matters for teams operating under SOC 2 or HIPAA compliance requirements.